 This tendency to divide money into separate buckets has implications for individuals and their budgeting.
 Research summarised on the Brown University website explains how mental accounting can have big influences on household spending.

 Examining petrol price rises, associate professor of economics Justine Hastings writes that people typically changed their petrol-buying habits when prices went up, rather than cutting back in a different area of spending, such as food.
 She says an equivalent fall in household income had a much smaller effect on petrol-buying habits – which is consistent with the mental accounting idea.

 “A clear pattern emerged,” the researcher says.
 “People behaved as if they were much poorer, buying cheaper gasoline as if a $2 increase in gasoline prices had decreased their annual income by tens of thousands of dollars.”
 The full research paper is here.

 Mental accounting can help – and hinder

-In his 2011 book Thinking, Fast and Slow, Nobel Prize recipient Daniel Kahneman writes that mental accounting can be used as a shorthand way to control spending.
-Like Thaler’s couple who borrowed to fund a car (despite having the money saved for a holiday home), the method may be a way to limit spending on indulgences, such as barista-made coffee or to limit building debt on credit cards.
+In his 2011 book Thinking, Fast and Slow, psychologist Daniel Kahneman writes that mental accounting can be an easy way to control spending.
+Like Thaler’s couple who borrowed to buy a car (despite having the money saved for a holiday home), people can use the method to avoid spending on indulgences, such as barista-made coffee or to limit building debt on credit cards.

-However, the petrol price research tells us that if prices of products rise noticeably, it might pay to revise the household budget as a whole.
-It might be that savings can be made in other areas – and money moved from one “bucket” to another – to help ease the pain of price hikes.
+However, the petrol-price research suggests it might pay to revise the household budget as a whole if prices noticeably rise.
+Perhaps savings can be made in other areas – and money moved from one “bucket” to another – to help ease the pain of price hikes.